RookieDailyLi/akka/akka-docs/src/main/paradox/typed/persistence.md

 active entity (`EventSourcedBehavior`) for each id within a data center.
 @ref:[Replicated Event Sourcing](replicated-eventsourcing.md) supports active-active persistent entities across data centers.

+## Internal logging

+Behind the scenes, a `EventSourcedBehavior` performs different operations like loading snapshots, handling commands, applying and replaying events.
+These operations are logged in debug level using a dedicated internal logger that can be enabled when desired.

+The logger is named after the `ActorContext` logger name, but with `Internal` appended to it.
+For instance, if the `ActorContext` logger name is `application.TaskManager`, the internal logger will be named `application.TaskManagerInternal`.

+For an example on how to have access to the `ActorContext`, see @ref:[Wrapping EventSourcedBehavior](persistence.md#wrapping-eventsourcedbehavior) section.

 ## Configuration